GA-CyberWorkforceAcademy/Wireshark/Exercise_1.md

 ---------------------------------------

-Understanding TCP connections is very important since it is one of two major Transport layer protocols and allows so much or our day-to-day internet interactions.
+Understanding TCP connections is very important since it is one of two major Transport layer protocols and allows so much of our day-to-day internet interactions.
 Everything from web browsing, to email to file transfers can be done with TCP.
 Wireshark makes it easy to look at the TCP connection process and see what happened.
 In this section, we will look deeper into the details of the